LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/how-programs-work/algorithms.rst

 .. index:: ! algorithm

 An **algorithm** is like a recipe.
 It is a systematic series of steps that, when followed, produce a specific result to help solve a problem.

-All big problems can be broken down into smaller, simpler pieces.
-Using this divide and conquer strategy, programmers design algorithms to solve the small pieces in a carefully planned way.
+Programmers design algorithms to solve these small steps in a carefully planned way.
 The results then get combined to produce a final answer or action.

 Let's take a look at an example of an algorithm---alphabetizing a list of
 words: